 If you have two or more children born after 6 April 2017 then have another child, you will not get Universal Credit for the new baby.

 Mary has a daughter born on 9 January 2014 and a son born on 16 February 2018.
 She will get Universal Credit for both these children.
 If she has another child she will not get Universal Credit for this child unless the child has a disability.

 If Mary had 3 children born before 6 April 2017 she would get Universal Credit for all of them but would not get it for any other child born after this date.

 First child or qualifying young person born before 06.04.17: £290.00

 Child or qualifying young person: £244.58

 If your child has a disability you will get one of these elements added to your award as well as the child element.

 There are two disabled child elements:

-- A higher amount for children getting the highest rate of disability living allowance care component, the enhanced rate of personal independence daily living component or who are severely sight impaired.
+- A higher amount for children getting the highest rate of Disability Living Allowance care component, the enhanced rate of Personal Independence Payment daily living component or who are severely sight impaired.